Ju-On/Offensive-Security/Attacking AD: Post Compromise Enumeration.md

 ---

 ## 🚩 Domain enumeration PlumHound
-PlunHound is a post-processing tool designed for defenders and attackers to analyze BloodHound data efficiently.
+PlumHound is a post-processing tool designed for defenders and attackers to analyze BloodHound data efficiently.
 By simplifing **attack path discovery** and prioritization for AD environments.

+1. Firstly download PlumHound from https://github.com/PlumHound/PlumHound.git.
+2. Install the downloaded PlumHound package, follow the installation guide in GitHub if required.
+3. Install PlumHound in 'venv' if required and run it from the Linux virtualisation.

+        cd /opt/PlumHound
+        python3 -m venv venv        # Create a virtual environment source venv/bin/activate     # Activate the virtual environment pip install -r requirements.txt
+4.